monarch-initiative/QC/docs/index.md

 How do they compare with previous releases?
 What is new?
 What went away?
 What caused these changes?
 Does the output conform to the intended model?

-To confirm that data is fit for purpose, the Monarch team periodically performs an extensive QC process on the data output by Dipper.
+To confirm that data are fit for purpose, the Monarch team periodically performs an extensive QC process on the data output by Dipper.

 This process includes the following steps: